 Reportable Diseases

-Download & Print a PDF of this page(PDF, 209KB)
+Download & Print a PDF of this page(PDF, 200KB)

 PA-NEDSS is Pennsylvania's version of the National Electronic Disease Surveillance System.
-PA regulations specify that disease/conditions are to be reported electronically via PA-NEDSS.
+Pennsylvania regulations specify that disease/conditions are to be reported electronically via PA-NEDSS.
+To register for PA-NEDSS access, please send an e-mail to NEDSS@pa.gov .

 For questions about reporting, call the main Health Department phone number (412-687-2243).